Skip to content

 TablePro

-• Native macOS app, not Java
+• Native macOS, no Java runtime

-• AI assistant built in
+• AI SQL assistant in the free tier

 • iOS app with iCloud sync